sievericcardo/greenhouse_dt_project/README.md

 #### **Actuation Demo**

-To execute a demo of the actuation system, run the following command on the host machine, from the root of the smol_scheduler project:
+To execute a demo of the actuation system, run the following command on the host machine from the root of the smol_scheduler project:

 ```bash